DeepRegNet/DeepReg/docs/doc_data_loader.md

 Nifti data are stored in files with suffix `.nii.gz`.
 Each file should contain only one 3D or 4D tensor, corresponding to an image or a label.

-The requirements for different structures are as follows. `obs` is short for one observation of a data sample - a 3D image volume or a 3D/4D label volume - and the name can be any string.
+`obs` is short for one observation of a data sample - a 3D image volume or a 3D/4D label volume - and the name can be any string.

 All image data should be placed under `moving_images/`, `fixed_images/` with respect to the provided directory.
 The label data should be placed under `moving_labels/`, and